xataio/client-ts/cli/CONTRIBUTING.md

 where `https://xata-p9lbsnxlc-xata.vercel.app` is the deploy preview URL.

-Alternatively you can set the backend of the frontend url with `XATA_WEB_URL` env variable.
+Alternatively you can set the backend of the frontend url with `XATA_WEB_URL` env variable when running any command.